 Assignments and Grades

-Grades in CS147a will be based on written reports, presentations,
+Grades in CS147a will be based on reports, projects,

 your participation in class.
 There will not be a final examination.

-from current literature and submit written reports pertaining
+from current literature and will need to submit written reports pertaining

 to the assigned papers.